How to Grow and Care for Moth Orchids (Phalaenopsis)

 Fertilizing

-Feeding your orchids requires understanding which point of the growing phase your plants are in.
+Feeding your Phalaenopsis requires understanding what part of the growing phase your plants are in.

 The problem is that most people buy these plants while they’re blooming.
-Commercial growers encourage them to bloom outside their normal phase in order to encourage sales.
+Commercial growers encourage them to bloom outside their normal phase to encourage sales.

-After that first month, feed plants once a month with a diluted or extremely mild fertilizer when the plant is in bloom.
+After the first month, feed plants monthly with a diluted or extremely mild fertilizer when in bloom.

-Increase applications to feed every two weeks when the plant isn’t blooming, to help it build up nutrients to start the blooming cycle over again.
+Increase applications to feed every two weeks when the plant isn’t blooming.

 Dr. Earth’s Pump & Grow fertilizer is an excellent option.